T-O-R-U-S/Screw.CSS/README.md

 #### CSS injection

-`bg:@" /* mmmmm */ rgb(0, 255, 0) " @" background-position: top "`
+`bg:@" /* INJECTED CSS!!!! */ rgb(0, 255, 0) " @" background-position: top "`

 #### Procedural variable widths/heights, and colours from the Tailwind palette

 - Tailwind lacks a `h-17` property; Screw procedurally generates numeric variables for things like border radii and widths and heights.
 Screw already has a `h:17` property
 - Colours from the tried-and-true Tailwind palette that you're accommodated to

 ### Syntax